Best Ways to Secure Your Linux Server

 5. Configure 2FA

-In addition to a password and a second token, two-factor authentication (2FA) enhances security by requiring users to log on using a password and another token.
+In addition to a password and a second token, two-factor authentication (2FA) enhances security by requiring users to log on using a password and another pass.

-Ensure that your server is fully updated and your data is backed up before you begin installing.
+Ensure your server is fully updated and your data is backed up before installation.
 As soon as you’ve set it up, you won’t be able to access your machine without the third-party-generated codes.
 Whenever you want to log in, you will need either your smartphone or the emergency code (generated after installing the necessary tools)

-There are many other things to consider besides those we discussed, so we have only touched on some of the most important ones.
+Besides those we discussed, there are many other things to consider, so we have only touched on some of the most important ones.

 Get the most out of learning with VPSie.com